Voltstro-Studios/Team-Capture/README.md

 4. There seems to be an issue with Blender model's default material not working, re-import the models folder if you are having this issue

-5. Build the game, you will need to if you want to test stuff with client and server
+5. You need to build a player build to play and test, goto Tools **->** Volt Unity Builder **->** Volt Builder **->** Build Player

 ### Testing the project

 While working on the project, remember that if you alter code that runs on the server you will need to recompile the player build.
 You will need to also re-build the player build if you alter the scene in any major way.

-You can run a server from either the command line with the `startserver` command, start a server from in the in-game 'Create Server' menu, or launch the Team-Capture exe with `-batchmode -nographics`.
+You can run a server from either the command line with the `startserver` command, start a server from in the in-game 'Create Server' menu, launch the Team-Capture exe with `-batchmode -nographics`, or via running the PowerShell scripts in the build directory.

 Check out the [Command Line Arguments Wiki page](https://github.com/Voltstro/Team-Capture/wiki/Command-Line-Arguments) for more info on the command line arguments in this project.